dustinpfister/blog_posts/_posts/vuejs-example-web-assets.md

 ### 1.2 - Web Assets library

-I then Also have my main web assets library that I will be using to create web asset objects that will be used in the main vue data object of the main vuejs instance that I will be getting to later in this post.
+I then also have my main web assets library that I will be using to create web asset objects that will be used in the main vue data object of the main vuejs instance that I will be getting to later in this post.
+This module will return a main function that I can use to create a web asset object when it comes to the working out the main vue instance where I wil be creating such objects.
+In addition I have worked out a number of additional public methods for updating a web asset file in a loop, and also what to do when a write event happens.

 ```js
 var WebAsset = (function(){